NamHaiBui/Learning_Dart/V_2/Vid2.md

 ### Commenting

-`///` will automatically comment out the next line when ascending `//` does not
+`///` will automatically comment out the next line when ascending (Used for documenting) `//` does not (Used for Commenting out codes)
 `//` at the start of the file will notify the coder of the special ignoring configuration of the file.

 ### Data Types